City of Petra: The UNESCO World Heritage Site in Jordan

 The area which surrounds Petra was originally home to the Nabataeans, who were nomadic Arabs.
-Petra was a convenient area to live and work in due to its efficient accessibility to trade routes, and the area was established as a key point of regional trading.
+Petra was a convenient area to live and work due to its efficient accessibility to trade routes.
+And the area was established as a key point of regional trading.
 The Nabataeans were successful in business and they invested considerably into the city.
-They lived in barren deserts and they were very successful in agriculture and stone-carving.
+Also, they lived in barren deserts and they were very successful in agriculture and stone-carving.

 In the city centre, there is the Petra Pool and Garden Complex, which is a series of structures.
 Excavations of the site have found that it was originally an extravagant Nabataean garden.
-The garden had an island-pavilion and an intricate hydraulic system.
+Also, the garden had an island-pavilion and an intricate hydraulic system.

 The entrance to the city of Petra is via an approximately kilometre-long gorge, labelled ‘Siq’.
 Siq – meaning shaft – is a natural feature that is formed from a deep split in the sandstone rocks, creating a waterway which leads into the town of Wadi Musa.

 The gorge, in certain parts, is only approximately three metres in width.
 Visitors now mainly access the site from the east and the gorge leads to Al-Khazneh (meaning ‘The Treasury’).
 Al-Khazneh is Petra’s most elaborate ruin, and it is carved into a sandstone cliff.

 Abbasid Bedouin tribes had once tried to break through the structure of Al-Khazneh in order to reach riches that were rumoured to be within the structure.
 Aside from that, the structure has remained in noticeably preserved condition.